emerald-dao/beginner-cadence-course/chapter2/day1/README.md

 If yours looks like that, you have executed your first script!

+## Concept Check

+Okay, so we just wrote some code.
+That was fast.
+But how does all of this relate back to what I was saying in Chapter 1, Day 1?

+Remember I said Smart Contracts are both programs and rulebooks.
+They allow us to do certain things, nothing more and nothing less.
+In this example, our Smart Contract let us initialize `greeting` and read `greeting`.
+Notice that it does NOT let us change `greeting` to be something else.
+If we had wanted to add that functionality, we would've had to do it ahead of time, before we deployed it.
+This is why it's so crucial that as a developer of a Smart Contract, you implement all the functionality you want a user to have before you the deploy the contract.
+Because after you deploy, there's nothing you can do.
+(Of course, on the Flow playground, we can deploy the contract again.
+But in the real world you cannot do this.)

 ## Conclusion

 Today, we learned how to deploy our first contract, declare a variable, write a function, and execute a script.
 Wow!
 That's a lot.
 But it wasn't too bad, right?